 - Web map symbols need a slim profile to reduce bulk at multiple zoom levels, render well within placemarkers, and not interfere with other classes of information.
 As a result, we've eliminated the bounding box for our symbols.

 - Supporting black, off-white, and white versions of each assures we can render them clearly on top of a wide range of base maps and placemarkers.

 Every pixel counts

-When optimizing artwork that varies in size from 32px square for our largest stand-alone symbol size to as small as 9px square for our 12px placemarkers, every pixel counts.
+When optimizing artwork that varies in size from 30px square for our largest stand-alone symbol size to as small as 9px square for our 12px placemarkers, every pixel counts.
 We create our artwork to be as "pixel-perfect" as possible.
 In other words, we respect the pixel grid to make sure our symbols do not appear "fuzzy" on standard-resolution displays.

 All our symbols are developed as resolution-independent scalable vector graphics (SVGs).
 Small SVGs that are not aligned to the pixel grid and/or optimized for their pixel dimensions fall apart, as their details are smaller than the pixels available to render them on screen:

 Our modified sailing symbol provides an example of artwork that remains legible at the scale of pixels.